ruslo/CGold/docs/tutorials/cmake-sources/common.rst

 Example
 -------

-Assume we have external CMake module that calculates SHA1 of CMakeLists.txt and save it with some custom info to ``sha1`` file in current binary directory:
+Assume we have an external CMake module that calculates SHA1 of CMakeLists.txt and saves it with some custom info to a ``sha1`` file in a current binary directory:

 .. literalinclude:: /examples/cmake-sources/with-external-module/external/mymodule.cmake
   :language: cmake

-``mymodule.cmake`` use some resource.
+``mymodule.cmake`` uses some resource.
 Resource ``info/message.txt``
 is a file with content:

 .. literalinclude:: /examples/cmake-sources/with-external-module/external/info/message.txt